mainwp/Code-Snippets-Functions/Execute a function on a child site/iThemes Security/README.md

-## iThemes Security code snippets
+## Solid Security code snippets

-Tested version of WordPress 6.6.2, plugin version was iThemes Security 9.3.3.
+Tested version of WordPress 6.7, plugin version was Solid Security 9.3.4.

-This file is a code snippet that is used for [iThemes Security](https://wordpress.org/plugins/better-wp-security/) plugin.
+This file is a code snippet that is used for [Solid Security](https://wordpress.org/plugins/better-wp-security/) plugin.

 ## Things to do